Score-Based Generative Models for PET Image Reconstruction: Experimental Setup

-We use the BrainWeb dataset consisting of $20$ patient-realistic volumes \citep{aubert2006twenty}.
-The tracer simulated was ${}^{18}$F-Fluorodeoxyglucose (FDG) and the volumes were further perturbed by three realisations of random distortions \citep{georg2021data}. $19$ out of the $20$ volumes were used for training.
-Axial slices with non-zero intensity were extracted, resulting in a training dataset of \num{4569} slices.
-For 2D evaluation, we used $20$ equidistant axial slices from remaining volume (subject 04).
-An additional OOD dataset was created by simulating ellipsoid hot lesions of random size and location within soft-tissue.
+For 2D evaluation, resolution modelling, attenuation, sensitivity, and background contamination were modelled and subsequently included in the forward model utilising ParallelProj \citep{schramm2021parallelproj}.
+We use $20$ equidistant axial slices from the simulation of subject 04.
 The noise level of simulated measurements was set by re-scaling forward projected ground truth images, where the scale ensured that the total counts divided by emission volume was 2.5 or 10.
 These rescaled measurements are the clean measurements, which were then corrupted with Poisson noise and constant background contamination.
 In addition, $10$ noise realisations were obtained.
 Herein, we refer to the noise levels as $2.5$ and $10$, where the total true counts averaged over evaluation dataset were \num{122808} and \num{491232}, respectively.
-Resolution modelling, attenuation, sensitivity, and background contamination were modelled and subsequently included in the forward model utilising ParallelProj \citep{schramm2021parallelproj}.

 For the 3D evaluation, measurements of subject 04 were simulated with an Siemens Biograph mMR scanner geometry \citep{Karlberg2016}.
 Measurements with detector sensitivities and attenuation were simulated and included in the forward model using SIRF and STIR \citep{OvtchinnikovBKP20,thielemans2012stir}.
 The noise level was equivalent to 40 million counts without background, and 5 noisy realisations were obtained.
-Both FDG and Amyloid tracers were simulated with hot lesions.
-The projector and measurements were split into 28 ordered subsets.
+Unless otherwise specified, the projector and measurements were split into 28 ordered subsets in the experiments below.